-Coming to advantages of branded computers over assembled computers, you save plenty of time in acquiring one.
-Building a cost efficient ‘assembled’ gaming computer – for example – could take a good deal of research for parts whereas going for a cost efficient ‘branded’ computer would mean research only for configurations.
-Thus, you save much time.
+Coming to the advantages of branded computers over assembled computers, you save plenty of time in acquiring one.
+Building a cost-efficient ‘assembled’ gaming computer – for example – could take a good deal of research for parts whereas going for a cost-efficient ‘branded’ computer would mean research only for configurations.
+Thus, you save a lot of time.

 Cost & Warranty For Branded Computers vs Assembled Computers

 Costs may be a little higher for branded computers.
 You may have to settle down for a little different configuration than what you exactly have in your mind but then, the warranty comes into play – offering you peace of mind when it comes to technical problems.
 Branded computers carry a warranty on the entire computer, meaning if any part goes down, you can simply ask the local service center of the computer brand (and not the part brand) to check it out.

 Costs for DIY and assembled computers vary, and more than often, you get to bargain.
 At least from what I know from my experience – if a customer needs a card below XYZ dollars, we’ll present them with two or more alternatives.
 But then, cost vs performance is also an issue that you need to explore.
 Any other graphics card is not just as good as Nvidia.
 Would you agree on that?
 If I need a gaming computer, I will insist on the best available graphic card with plenty of own memory!